-Abdominal Pain Differential Diagnosis Based on Location:
+Abdominal Pain Differential Diagnosis

 The assessment of abdominal pain involves an understanding of the mechanisms responsible for pain, a wide differential of common causes, and recognition of classic patterns and clinical presentations.
 This article covers abdominal pain differential diagnosis.